Summary

 Schedule

-The workshop will take place on October 2nd, 9am-1pm, in the Paris Convention Center, Room X. Times are Paris time.
+The workshop will take place on October 2nd, 9am-1pm, in the Paris Convention Center, Room S03.
+Times are Paris time.

 9:15-9:45 Neil Houlsby